 Speaking of our good friend, Paul Kivela’s leadership has been inspirational, and we wish him the best as he moves on to his next adventures.
-We want to also congratulate some other friends: Dr. William Jaquis, ACEP’s president-elect; Dr. Vidor Friedman, for beginning his term as ACEP president; Dr. Mark Rosenberg, a d2i customer, for being re-elected to the ACEP board of directors along with doctors L. Anthony Cirillo, John T. Finnell, and Christopher S. Kang.
+We want to also congratulate some other friends: Dr. William Jaquis, ACEP’s president-elect; Dr. Vidor Friedman, for beginning his term as ACEP president; Dr. Mark Rosenberg for being re-elected to the ACEP board of directors along with doctors L. Anthony Cirillo, John T. Finnell, and Christopher S. Kang.

 The Need for Actionable Data

 During our focus group at ACEP18 there was a common theme that came from all participants: Relevant, actionable data is an absolute must in order for an ED to drive important improvements in efficiency, quality, revenue optimization, and patient satisfaction.